 3. Copy.ai

-How it works: Pick a template (Instagram caption, LinkedIn post, etc.), fill in variables (topic, audience, tone), generate variations.
+How it works: Pick a template (Instagram caption, LinkedIn post, and so on), fill in variables (topic, audience, tone), generate variations.

 Strengths: